Michael-Hecht-Bucher/SLiMFold/README.md

     - The processed files are stored in ```{project_name}/Output/MSA/trimmed_a3m```

 11. **Combines Bait and Prey MSAs for ColabFold**
-    - Fuses the trimmed Bait.a3m with each trimmed Prey.a3m and pads them to fit the ColabFold design.
+    - Combines the trimmed Bait.a3m with each trimmed Prey.a3m and pads them to fit the ColabFold design.
     - The processed files are stored in ```{project_name}/Output/MSA/combined_a3m```

 </details>